eldridgejm/gradelib/doc/index.rst

     The standard grading scale as an OrderedDict.
 E.g., 93+ is an A, [90, 93) is an A-, etc.

+.. data:: ROUNDED_DEFAULT_SCALE

+    A rounded version of the default scale in which each threshold is one half point lower.

 .. autofunction:: map_scores_to_letter_grades
 .. autofunction:: average_gpa